 Pat grew up in Madelia, Minnesota and graduated from Southwest State University with a degree in Speech Communications: Radio and Television.
-She interned with WCCO TV and was a reporter and weekend anchor with KEYC TV in Mankato, Minnesota.
+She worked as a reported and weekend anchor at a CBS affiliate news station in southern Minnesota

 After leaving the television industry, Pat spent 20 years in the pharmaceutical industry as a specialty sales representative for Parke-Davis and GlaxoSmithKiline.
-She called on hospitals, clinics and pharmacies selling products for several disease states and launched several first-in-class treatments for patients.
 During this time, Pat also sat on the board for the Epilepsy Student Program with the Minnesota Epilepsy Foundation and was a School Board Member for Our Lady of Grace School in Edina.

 Renee is a professional dancer, choreographer, and dance educator based in St. Paul and originally from Lincoln, Nebraska.
 Renee received a B.A. in Dance with Honors from Gustavus Adolphus College in 2012.
 Renee has performed with Collide Theatrical Dance Company since 2013 and has worked for professional theaters such as The Guthrie (Music Man), The Ordway (In The Heights, A Chorus Line), Chanhassen Dinner Theatres (Beauty And The Beast, Camelot, Grease, Newsies, Holiday Inn, Mamma Mia!) and The Old Log Theater (The Wedding Singer).
 Renee has presented choreography with nationally touring illusionist Jared Sherlock, Young Artists Initiative, Zenon Dance Zone, Gustavus Adolphus College, Patrick's Cabaret, and at numerous high schools and middle schools in the Twin Cities area.
 Renee is a teaching artist with the Cowles Center and has taught at Ashley Ballet Arts Academy since 2016.
 Renee absolutely loves being a part of this nurturing and professional ABAA family!

-Michelle Ludwig graduated Summa Cum Laude from the University of St. Thomas with B.A's in K-12 Education and Spanish, as well as a dance minor from Macalester College.
+Michelle Ludwig graduated Summa Cum Laude from the University of St. Thomas with B.A.s in K-12 Education and Spanish, as well as a dance minor from Macalester College.
 She began her training under the direction of Juli Mickelson and the Dance Endeavors team, studying a variety of styles including jazz, tap, hip hop, modern/contemporary, and classical ballet.
 Other training includes summer intensives with Joffrey New York, Magnus Midwest Ballet, and Milwaukee Ballet.
 Michelle began her professional dance career in Minnesota with St. Paul Ballet and Twin Cities Ballet of Minnesota where she had the opportunity to perform many soloist and principal roles including: Clara (Clara's Dream), The Can Can Doll (Enchanted Toyshop), 1st Shade Variation (La Bayadere), Beauty in Twin Cities Ballet's original production of Beauty and the Beast, and many more.
 Michelle has also danced in Denver with Colorado Ballet's Studio Company and learned a variety of repertoire such as: Christopher Wheeldon's A Midsummer's Night Dream, Michael Pink's Dracula, and George Balanchine's Concerto Barocco.
-This season Michelle will be dancing and working as the Outreach Manager for Ballet Co.Laboratory under the direction of Zoé Emile Henrot.
-Michelle has over 10 years of teaching experience for all ages and looks forward to bringing her experience and love of dance to Ashley Ballet Arts.
+This season Michelle will be returning to Twin Cities Ballet of Minnesota under the direction of Rick and Denise Vogt.
+Michelle has over 10 years of teaching experience for all ages and enjoys bringing her experience and love of dance to ABAA.